 Investing in a portfolio of stocks has proven to be more beneficial than investing in 1 or 2 stocks.
 A portfolio allows you to diversify across market segments and capitalisations.
 Not only do you benefit from the upside in different stocks, but a portfolio also allows you to stay protected from the downside in a particular stock.

-Direct stock investors follow the news and purchase stocks of companies that are making the news and are expected to continue doing so.
-A stock investor can do this with individual stocks, but not with a theme.
-A smallcase will allow you to invest in theme.
+Direct stock investors follow the news and purchase stocks of companies that they believe will do well.
+This can easily be done when investing in individual stocks, but not when an investor is following a theme or an investing strategy.
+After all, tracking news & updates for more than 10-15 stocks is time consuming A smallcase will allow you to invest in readymade themes & investing strategies that have been created by SEBI licensed professionals.
 For example, GST is always in the news and to take exposure to companies that will benefit from GST, you have to just invest in the GST smallcase.

 Research and analysis by experts